A Dallas Cowboys football blog

 24. Pittsburgh Steelers: Jeremiah Owusu-Koramoah, Linebacker, Notre Dame

 “The Pittsburgh Steelers add to their top three defense from 2020 with the addition of linebacker Jeremiah Owusu-Koramoah.
-His combination of speed, instincts, and versatility (played some and nickel corner) make him arguably the most well-rounded defender coming out of college.”
+His combination of speed, instincts, and versatility (played some safety and nickel corner) make him arguably the most well-rounded defender coming out of college.”

 Matthew Lenix, Staff Writer